Adam Somerset reviews BBC Four’s semi-biographical drama, Burton and Taylor, with a critical eye.

 Times are tough with budgetary constraints and Burton and Taylor suggests a script editor on work experience.
 The language rings false.
 Ms Taylor uses the term ‘wussy advisors’.
 Burton tells his fellow actor ‘learn your lines, love’.
 Maybe he said it.
 But ‘love’, ‘pet’, ‘duck’, ‘bach’ are all subtle differentiators of place in Britain.
 It looks more as it has been fashioned for a US audience – the Brits all say ‘love’ – in the same way that Wallace and Gromit were forbidden to grow marrows.

 There are tell-tale signs when film-makers have rushed at it without the hammering out, over and over, of a script that works.
 Terence Malick can make films but he sure cannot get a tight script together.
 Burton and Taylor has all the signs.
-There is aesthetic pleasure to be had by the audience in climax, but the genre cannot create climax because it is not drama.
+There is an aesthetic pleasure to be had by the audience in the climax, but the genre cannot create a climax because it is not drama.
 Burton gets to smash a couple of vodka bottles – being Public Service the labels are carefully turned out of sight so as to avoid any taint of cash for product placement.
 A voice-over is employed, archly referring to the characters by their first names.
-The music is stretched to flood the scenes, because the words cannot carry them.
+The music is stretched to flood the scenes because the words cannot carry them.

 There are only a couple of proper critics of television in Britain.
 The schedulers timed their broadcast during the holiday of one so that Burton and Taylor had an easy run.
 The worst writer reduced two of the most magnetic actors in film history to ‘Dick’n’Liz, 1960s power shaggers’.
 The rest focused on whether the celebrity casting fitted the celebrity subjects.
-Where would an actor in any case be found who could capture Burton, asked one rhetorically?
-Never let a little fact-checking get in the way of a television review – after all it’s only a media group with a billion pound turnover.
+Where would an actor, in any case, be found who could capture Burton, asked one rhetorically?
+Never let a little fact-checking get in the way of a television review – after all, it’s only a media group with a billion-pound turnover.
 The answer is that there are actors who have honed Burton over years, but they are Welsh.
 Celebrity bio-pics require celebrity faces; the necessity to flog the stuff overseas means that the man from The Wire gets it.

 Burton does not belong to Wales.
 Cardiff may have the theatre and the statue, Swansea the Diaries and the archive.
 But when it comes to drama it looks as if Wales was well and truly roon-eyeworthed.
 (From the Urban Dictionary ‘to roon-eyeworth’ means ‘to display a degree of unfamiliarity with places and people not immediately nearby’.)